-It should be stressed that the phase of the pointer B is not affected by the transport from A to B because the constraint of the slot will keep it in phase with pointer A throughout the whole process of transport.
-Instead, for the case of the synchronization procedure by means of clock transport from A to B, or from B to A, the information about synchronization carried by the transporting clock is affected by the clock's motion because of the intrinsic effect of time dilation [13], [33].
-Hence, with clock transport, the resulting sync is equivalent to Einstein synchronization.
-However, our natural synchronization procedure does not require transport of information from A to B, or from B to A. In fact, for the rod in uniform rotational motion, the simultaneity of the two intersection events is naturally preset in the system and the corresponding "natural sync", not necessarily equivalent to Einstein's, reflects the instantaneous in-phase synchrony of the two points A and B or any other points on the line A-B.
+Yet, the classical and quantum entanglements have in common the important concept of built-in simultaneity because both entanglements share a preset simultaneity that is not tied to any finite-speed transport of information from A to B. Instead, the standard concept of simultaneity linked to Einstein synchronization requires the transport of information at the light speed c for establishing the synchrony of the two spatially separated clocks at A and B. Similarly, for the case of the synchronization procedures equivalent to Einstein's, if we consider that of clock transport from A to B, or from B to A, we find that the information about synchronization, carried in this case by the transporting clock, is affected by the clock's motion because of the intrinsic effect of time dilation [13], [33].
+Hence, with clock transport and other analogous procedures involving finite-speed transport of information, the resulting sync is equivalent to Einstein synchronization.
+However, our rotating rod synchronization procedure does not even require the transport of information from A to B, or from B to A. In fact, for the rod in uniform rotational motion, the simultaneity of the two intersection events with the y' axes $(y'A \text{ and } y'B)$ is naturally preset in the system.
+Therefore, we are met with the important result that the corresponding "natural sync" related to the rotating rod is not necessarily equivalent to Einstein's.

-When, in the quantum scenario, the spin s_A is measured, the correspondent collapse of the quantum wave function affects the whole system instantaneously and determines the spin s_B .
-In the classical scenario, the equivalent of the collapse of the quantum wave function when the spin is measured, could correspond to the instantaneous bringing to a halt of the rotating rod in frame S'.
-In any case, although the described analogy between quantum and classical entanglement may clarify the notion of simultaneity and thus possess heuristic validity, the analogy is mainly of form, because, from the physical perspective, quantum and classical physics keep differing in many aspects.
-In fact, for example, the direction of the classical pointers is always observable, even when one of the pointers is transported from A to B. Instead, according to quantum mechanics, the direction of the spins s_A and s_B becomes observable, only after the measurement is performed.
+In any case, although the described analogy between quantum and classical entanglement may be of help to clarify the notion of simultaneity and thus possess heuristic validity, the analogy is mainly of form, because, from the physical perspective, quantum and classical physics keep differing in many aspects.
+In fact, for example, the direction of the classical pointers is always observable, even when one of the pointers is transported from A to B. Instead, according to quantum mechanics, the spins become observable only after the measurements are performed.
 Clock synchronization and faster than light signals.
 Let us consider the reference frame S where space is isotropic and we wish to synchronize the clocks distributed along the x-axis.
 In this "preferred" frame, the one-way light speed coincides with the average two-way speed c.
 Using Einstein synchronization, or our natural sync with the rotating rod, distant clocks in frame S can be equally and perfectly synchronized, and thus they will show the same readings simultaneously.
 If, hypothetically, we send a faster than light signal $(c \to \infty)$ from one clock at the origin to another located at the distance x, in its motion the signal will find all the clocks displaying the same readings.
 Then, simultaneity and faster than light signals are compatible within frame S.

 If we now consider the inertial frame S' moving with velocity v relative to S, we can have all the clocks along the x' axis equally internally synchronized using either the natural sync or the hypothetical faster than light signal $(c' \to \infty)$.
-In this case, there is conservation of simultaneity between frame S and S' because the simultaneity of events corresponding to clocks along the x-axis displaying the same reading t = 0, is compatible with the simultaneity of events corresponding to clocks along the relatively moving x' axis displaying the same reading t = 0.
+In this case, there is conservation of simultaneity between frame S and S' because the simultaneity of events corresponding to clocks along the x-axis displaying the same reading t = 0, is compatible with the simultaneity of events corresponding to clocks along the relatively moving x' axis displaying the same reading t' = 0.
 This result is consistent with, and reflected by, the transformations from S to S' with $\varepsilon = 0$ in (1), i.e., the LTA based on absolute sync.